Decks › Agentic IAM ·

 Collapse into workload identity, until you can't.

-Distinct actors, but holds the three invariants, so it can still collapse.
+Distinct actors on a Kubernetes substrate, but holds the three invariants, so it can still collapse.

 AWS AgentCore